r3volution11/sketch-sublime-text-theme-template/README.md

 ## Not Ready For Use

 This is barebones at the moment.
 Do not use it.
-Will update README when ready.
+Will update when ready.

-## TODO
+## To Do List / Progress

-Keep track of progress by viewing the todo list below.s
+Keep track of progress by viewing the todo list below.

-### Key
+#### Key

 (#) - Image Name
 //# - Comment